/dev/full

-In Linux, FreeBSD, NetBSD /dev/full, or the always-full device, is a special file that always returns the error code ENOSPC (meaning "No space left on device") on writing, and provides an infinite number of zero bytes to any process that reads from it (similar to /dev/zero).
-This device is usually used when testing the behaviour of a program when it encounters a "disk full" error.
+In Linux, FreeBSD, and NetBSD, /dev/full, or the always-full device, is a special file that always returns the error code ENOSPC (meaning "No space left on device") on writing, and provides any number of zero bytes to a process that reads from it (similar to /dev/zero).
+This device is usually used when testing the behavior of a program when it encounters a "disk full" error.